Japan in February: Weather, Festivals, and Travel Tips

 Early blooming cherry blossoms

-Check out the Kawazu Cherry Blossom Festival in Shizuoka Prefecture on the Izu peninsula where you can catch early blooming cherry blossoms.
+Check out the Kawazu Cherry Blossom Festival in Shizuoka Prefecture on the Izu peninsula, where you can catch early blooming cherry blossoms.

 Can you see Mt.
 Fuji in February?